 - Open the Google Play Store app or navigate to play.google.com

 - Search for the app you want, or browse the recommended apps

 - Click on the Install button (or it will have a price listed if it’s a paid app)

-Once downloaded the android apps can be used and managed like your other Chromebook apps.
+Once downloaded, Android apps can be used and managed like your other Chromebook apps.

 What to Expect from Android Apps

 Generally, you should have a very nice experience with the news apps.
-However, most Android Apps were design with a touch-screen smartphone or tablet in mind.
+However, most Android Apps were designed with a touch-screen smartphone or tablet in mind.